-- Organize and coordinate clinical and field-based experiences, in collaboration with faculty in all teacher preparation programs, cooperating teachers, Cooperating Principals, and university placement committee. - Establish and monitor policies and procedures for the College of Education's field-based experiences. - Collaborate with school district officials to make placement decisions for student teachers, including the selection of cooperating schools and appointment of cooperating teachers. - Monitor policies and procedures relative to admission to student teaching and internships. - Organize and chair the Field Experiences Advisory Board. - Serve on College and University committees relating to field-based experiences. - Assign University Supervisors to perform supervisory responsibilities. - Organize orientation programs for student teachers and supervisory personnel. - Monitor evaluation procedures for student teachers and supervisory personnel. - Serve as budget unit head for the Office of Field Experience and Clinical Practice. - Maintain data relative to employment of supervisory personnel. - Administer travel arrangements for supervisory personnel. - Develop forms, documents, and other materials for program of field experiences. - Conduct conferences with student teachers and supervisory personnel as needed. - Participate in professional organizations related to supervision and field-based experiences. - Maintain student teaching records and documents for verification by the Louisiana Department of Education and various accrediting agencies. - Establish and maintain a calendar for student teaching program.
+- Organize and coordinate clinical and field-based experiences, in collaboration with faculty in all teacher preparation programs, cooperating teachers, Cooperating Principals, and university placement committee. - Establish and monitor policies and procedures for the College of Education's field-based experiences. - Collaborate with school district officials on selection of school sites and cooperating teachers to make placement decisions for student teachers. - Determine student teacher placements. - Monitor policies and procedures relative to admission to student teaching and internships. - Organize and chair the Field Experiences Advisory Board. - Serve on College and University committees relating to field-based experiences. - Assign University Supervisors to perform supervisory responsibilities. - Organize orientation programs for student teachers and supervisory personnel. - Monitor evaluation procedures for student teachers and supervisory personnel. - Serve as budget unit head for the Office of Field Experience and Clinical Practice. - Maintain data relative to employment of supervisory personnel. - Administer travel arrangements for supervisory personnel. - Develop forms, documents, and other materials for program of field experiences. - Conduct conferences with student teachers and supervisory personnel as needed. - Participate in professional organizations related to supervision and field-based experiences. - Maintain student teaching records and documents for verification by the Louisiana Department of Education and various accrediting agencies. - Establish and maintain a calendar for student teaching program.